Chapter 4: Understanding the Property Market

 2015 offers a glimmer of hope but at 155,080 new dwellings completed this still remains half the volume required according to the Future Homes Commission.

 We also need to factor into this the effects of migration to the United Kingdom.
-This is rising fast from around 200,000 in 2013 to over 300,000 in 2015 (according to the Office of National Statistics).
+This is has been consistent at around 250,000 since the turn of the millennium (according to the Office of National Statistics).

-Some of these are migrant workers which increase demand for rental properties but many are also foreign investors who see purchasing UK bricks and mortar as a safe haven for their funds.
+Some of these will be looking to stay and buy, others are migrant workers which increase demand for rental properties (and so buy-to-let investment demand) while some are foreign investors who see purchasing UK bricks and mortar as a safe haven for their funds.

 So while the number of new homes built last year might be up, the number of people who want to live in them is also on the rise.